 2. Log into the server using ssh.
 Note down the details in the welcome message.

 sudo apt-get update -y

-5. In the welcome page, you can see all the default Mysql and PhP details (Default mysql root password, php.ini location etc).
+5. On the welcome page, you can see all the default Mysql and PHP details (Default MySQL root password, php.ini location, etc).
 You can also view it using the following command.

 PHPMyadmin makes it easy to import the database and manage new users.

 3. Open /etc/php5/apache2/php.ini file and increase the file_upload_limit and post_max_size parameter to 50MB or more depending on your SQL file size.